2017 LAMPUNG, INDONESIA TRAVEL GUIDE | ITINERARY, TOURIST ATTRACTIONS

 Technically, the island of Krakatau is several kilometers away from the nearest shore of Lampung.
-Yet, despite this, Mount Krakatau remains as one of the province’s nearby attraction due to this monumental landmass which occasionally shake its neighboring regions and the historical 1883 eruption that changed the landscape of Sumatra and killed many of its people.
+Yet, despite this, Mount Krakatau remains as one of the province’s nearby attraction due to this monumental landmass which occasionally shakes its neighboring regions and the historical 1883 eruption that changed the landscape of Sumatra and killed many of its people.

 You might probably have seen dolphins do you amazing stunts in captivity.
 But have you seen dolphins living freely in the ocean?
 At Kiluan Bay, you would at the right seasons.

 Within the walls of Raharjo Pugung Archeological Park is a cluster of phallic, stone megaliths.
 The place accidentally discovered in 1957.
 It is said that the place was forested and was not inhabited.
 They even thought at first that the forest was haunted.
 But in 1954, the transmigrants Pugung open the forest for settlements.
-While clearing the area, the migrants found a large stone structure, square-shaped mound of earth and stone statues of Princess Badhariah.
+While clearing the area, the migrants found a large stone structure, a square-shaped mound of earth and stone statues of Princess Badhariah.
 The discovery was reported to the Department of Antiquities in Jakarta.
 In 1968 the initial research was made in the place and made a conclusion that the items found in the place were relics of megalithic Raharjo-classical.